 Appeals, Mediation and Complaints

-Wherever possible, Peterborough City Council and its health partners will try and resolve issues or areas of disagreement by meeting and talking with those involved in supporting children and young people with special educational needs and/or disabilities.
+Wherever possible, Peterborough City Council and its health partners will try and resolve issues or areas of disagreement by meeting and talking.

-This includes not only parents and carers, but also children and young people themselves.
 However, we accept that sometimes it isn’t possible to reach a resolution without the help of a third party.
-This section provides information on seeking formal dispute resolution, including the use of mediation.
+This section provides information on the next steps that can be taken if this is the case.

 Disagreement resolution relating to the full ranges of SEN disagreements relating to how relevant authorities, bodies or proprietors are carrying out their education, health and care duties for children and young people with SEN